 Wait a minute...

-until a day in November to give thanks
+until November to give thanks.
+Such

-is a completely thankless way to express
+a delay is a thankless way to express

 my gratitude.
-With or without a turkey,
+With or without a drum

-happiness and fulfillment are all around
+stick, happiness and fulfillment are all

-me.
-Hence daily, hourly, in fact every
+around me.
+Hence daily, hourly, every

-minute I can easily discover something
+minute - I can easily find something

 to be grateful for.
 Therefore the very